 The sweetness it has makes me smile, and we hope it does the same for you.
 In addition, he even staged it with the button-jointed bear I made him when he turned one year old.
 Boy, does time fly!! sniff…

 My favorite part is the distressing he did.
 All I had to do was point him in the right direction and he had at it.
 Goes to show the kids learning and creating their own DIY projects really can be easy and fun for all.

 Sometimes I fear that if I blink my kiddos will be all grown up and I’ll miss it.
 However, I cherish this time dearly and hope this encourages you to take time to build confidence in your children and grandchildren.
 I know not everyone has a way to sell items, but DIY can be just for the fun or it.

 Likewise, you can add a new piece to their bedroom that they work on themselves, build a bird house, or how about a treat for pets or a family member, or even a complete stranger that needs a “hug”?
 There are so many ways we can keep our kids from succumbing to the digital world of TV, tablets, computers, and phones.
 In addition, even better is that kids learning these lessons causes the knowledge to stay with them their entire life.
 Memories of sweet times never die.

 Also, Mr. O is offering his grain sack chair in my online shop (SOLD) and can’t wait to see where it ends up.
 When my kids sell their items it’s a built-in geography lesson.
 The last piece went to Australia this week – how fun!

 Both Mr. O and I hope you’ve been encouraged to try DIY yourself and that even see how kids learning to do for themselves is rewarding a thousand times over.
-Do pin and share to inspire others too!
+Also, pin and share to inspire others too!
 Share with us your stories – we’d love to hear them.